Creutzfeldt-Jakob Disease (CJD)

 • Creutzfeldt-Jakob disease (CJD) is the most common human prion disease; the sporadic form accounts for about 85% of cases.

-• Acquired CJD, which probably accounts for < 1% of CJD cases, can result from ingesting beef contaminated by prions (in variant CJD [vCJD]) or can be acquired iatrogenically.
+• Acquired CJD, which probably accounts for < 1% of CJD cases, can result from ingesting beef contaminated by prions (in variant CJD [vCJD]) or can be acquired iatrogenically (in iatrogenic CJD [iCJD]).

 • Most cases of vCJD have occurred in the United Kingdom (178 cases as of May 2022, with only 2 since 2011); 55 cases have occurred in all other European and non-European countries as of May 2022.

-• About 70% of patients with CJD present with memory loss and confusion, which eventually develop in all patients; 15 to 20% present with incoordination and ataxia.
+• Most patients with CJD present with memory loss and confusion, which eventually develop in all patients; about 25% present with incoordination and ataxia.

 • Consider CJD in older patients with rapidly progressive dementia, especially if they also have myoclonus or ataxia, and suspect it in symptomatic younger patients who have been exposed to prion-contaminated beef or who have a family history of CJD.

-• Do diffusion-weighted MRI to check for evolving patchy areas of hyperintensity in the cortical ribbon and/or basal ganglia, which strongly suggest CJD; also consider doing an RT-QuIC test on CSF.
+• Do diffusion-weighted MRI to check for areas of hyperintensity in the cortical ribbon and/or basal ganglia, which strongly suggest CJD; also consider doing an RT-QuIC test on CSF.

 • Death typically occurs within 6 to 12 months, but life expectancy in vCJD is longer, averaging 1.5 years.